 Double crystal monochromator (Si-111, removable), vertical deflection, 50 m from source.

-Double multilayer monochromator (removable), vertical deflection, 53 m from source (planned 2019).
+Double multilayer monochromator (removable), vertical deflection, 53 m from source (planned).

 All detectors are indirect, lens-coupled systems: the X-ray image is converted into a visible-light image by a scintillator, then projected onto a digital pixel sensor by visible-light lens optics.
-The effective pixel size is the sensor pixel size divided by the magnification factor of the detector optics.
+In microtomography, the effective pixel size is the sensor pixel size divided by the magnification factor of the detector optics.
+For example, using a detector optics set with a magnification ×10 with a camera whose sensor pixel size is 6.5 µm will result in an effective pixel size of 0.65 µm.
+(In TXM nanotomography, this value has to be further divided by the X-ray magnification factor of the X-ray microscope to obtain the pixel size at sample level.)

 Detector optics: